 Something you probably haven’t thought of if you are buying your first ever machine, is the amount of extra money that will go into threads of different colors, extra needles, and other accessories depending on the specific craft of your choice.
 Don’t forget to include them in your budget.

 Remember that if you buy them at the same time as your new machine, you will be able to sew straight and save time instead of waiting a few more days for a new delivery.

 If you think you might use the machine for more purposes other than to sew on leather, take than into account.

 A cylinder machine, for instance, will be super useful when dealing with a leather hat, a shoe, or a saddle, but might make the task tiring if later on, you decide to use for flat garments alone.
 You will then miss a flat-bed machine where to lay the heavy material while sewing on it.

 Find a machine that is easy to use.
-Only you can assess how good are you learning to use new devices.
-Using a computerized machine can be tricky if you are not used to new technologies.
+Only you can assess how well are you learning to use new devices.
+Using a computerized machine can be tricky if you’re not used to new technologies.
 However, screen usability becomes more and more intuitive providing easier usability with each new model.

 To help you decide, you could make a trip to the closest store before deciding on one model.

 Always try it as soon as it arrives in case you want to use the warranty.